Shuler’s Restaurant: It All Began Way Back In 1936… Or Maybe 1944.

 Moran’s was owned by my Grandparents Bernard and Mary Singleton it later became The Brown Shanty.
 As an added note of interest, Howard Traynor was my Grandfather’s bread man they were great friends and a lot of Howard’s Resturant’s favorite menu items actually came from my Grandfather’s place including those famous crinkle cut fries!
 Interestingly my Father Richard Singleton bartended for Howard for many years!
 Howard’s later became Shulers!

-In 1949, Howard E. Traynor would post a notice in the Daily Times doing business as “Baker’s Barbecue” at 802 Mill Street.
+In 1949, Howard E. Traynor posted a notice in the Daily Times doing business as “Baker’s Barbecue” at 802 Mill Street.
 In the fall of 1955, Baker’s Barbecue would undergo remodeling and reopen in December as “Howard’s Barbecue,” operated by Howard, of course, and his wife Emma Traynor.

-In 1968, David and Glenna Shuler would purchase Howard’s Barbecue.
-Shuler, in 1971, would also purchase the A&W Root Beer Drive-In stand on Bradley Street for a short period of time.
-The Shulers would continue operating the restaurant as Howard’s Barbecue for several years until changing it to Shuler’s Restaurant mid-1974.
+In 1968, David and Glenna Shuler purchased Howard’s Barbecue.
+Shuler, in 1971, also purchased the A&W Root Beer Drive-In stand on Bradley Street for a short period of time.
+The Shulers would continue operating the restaurant as Howard’s Barbecue for several years until changing it to Shuler’s Restaurant in mid-1974.

-The Shulers would eventually sell it to Peter Clough and Richard DeGon in 1976, making it only 10 years that the Shulers operated the restaurant under their own name – an irony considering it’s remained the same name for nearly 50 years despite several changes in ownership since.
+The Shulers eventually sold it to Peter Clough and Richard DeGon in 1976, making it only ten years that the Shulers operated the restaurant under their name—an irony considering it’s remained the same name for nearly 50 years despite several changes in ownership since.

-Clough and DeGon would sell the restaurant in 1984 to Charles Williamson who would sell it the following year to Herbert and Margaret Gould who would operate it for nearly 30 years.
-An article in NNY Business on October 29, 2014 prior to the couple’s retirement would note–
+Clough and DeGon sold the restaurant in 1984 to Charles Williamson, who would sell it the following year to Herbert and Margaret Gould, who would operate it for nearly 30 years.
+An article in NNY Business on October 29, 2014, before the couple’s retirement, would note–

 Mr. Gould, 66, said his passion for the restaurant industry began as a high school graduate with his first job as a waiter at the Partridge Berry Inn in Watertown.
 After serving in the Army from 1968 to 1970 during the Vietnam War, Mr. Gould returned to the north country and married Mrs. Gould in 1972.
 He worked as the manager of a Ponderosa restaurant in Syracuse until 1977, when the couple bought Land & Sea Restaurant in Black River and operated the upscale seafood establishment for six years.

-According to Mr. Gould, the neighborhood Shuler’s Restaurant was different from the chains restaurants popping up on Arsenal Street because they bread their own seafood which resulted in about 90/10 ratio of actual fish vs. breading whereas the chain restaurants it’s about 50/50.
-Who should know batter better having been the manager of a Ponderosa restaurant for several years?
+According to Mr. Gould, the neighborhood Shuler’s Restaurant was different from the chain restaurants popping up on Arsenal Street because they bred their seafood, which resulted in about a 90/10 ratio of actual fish vs. breading, whereas the chain restaurants are about 50/50.
+Who should know better, having been the manager of a Ponderosa restaurant for several years?

 In 2014, the Goulds would sell Shuler’s Restaurant to Jason A. Tanner and Terry Williams.
-Despite closing during the first part of the pandemic, response for Shuler’s Restaurant via social media asking when they were going to reopen was “overwhelming,” according to a Watertown Daily Times article published on Sept.
+Despite closing during the first part of the pandemic, the response to Shuler’s Restaurant via social media asking when they would reopen was “overwhelming,” according to a Watertown Daily Times article published on Sept.
 4, 2020.
-After being closed for nearly six months, and on the verge of closing for good, Shuler’s Restaurant reopened once again.
+Shuler’s Restaurant reopened after being closed for nearly six months and on the verge of closing for good.

 Oh the memories!
 My parents and I ate here quite frequently when I was a kid in the ’80s and ’90s.
 My friends and I actually had dinner here for our junior prom in 1997.